 - A cheetah, the fastest land animal, can run 70 miles an hour.

-- My idea, to recycle the paper, was accepted by the boss.
+- My idea, a recycling bin for the office, was accepted by the boss.

-- The Florida panther, the state animal of Florida, is an endangered animal.
+- The Florida panther, the state animal of Florida, is an endangered species.

 A participial phrase begins with a past or present participle.

 - Washed with my clothes, my cell phone no longer worked.

 - Knowing what I know now, I wish I had never come here.

 - I am really excited, considering all the people that will be there.